English Name: Clove Powder

 Tamil Name: Grampu Powder

 Cloves grow in tropical or subtropical climates.
 The essential temperature is more than 10 degrees Celcius (constantly).
 The clove trees require 20 to 30 degrees Celcius temperatures to grow.
-Cold climate or outdoor will not help the growth.
+A cold climate or outdoors will not help the growth.
 A pot with proper care may help in these conditions.

 Taste of Clove Powder: